Frequently Asked Questions

 - Winter trail use

 - Stewardship opportunities

 - Land acquisition

-How will the planning process work?
+How did the planning process work?

-What happens once the plan is finished?
+What happens now that the plan is finished?

 Many minor projects like updating signage may occur quickly; other projects like long-distance, new trail construction will go through a formal environmental planning and approval process as well as Tahoe Donner’s budget evaluation and prioritization.